Who We Are

 RAICES’ mission is to respond to the unmet needs of the Latino, African-American and low-income community and seeks to improve their quality of life through advocacy and the direct provision of targeted services with work across the generations and a particular emphasis on the needs of older adults.

-As a social service agency, RAICES recognizes the importance, and places great value on applying innovative and creative strategies in order to keep cultural and linguistically competent services in the community.
+As a social service agency, RAICES recognizes the importance, and places great value on applying innovative and creative strategies in order to keep culturally and linguistically competent services in the community.